Franklin Carr (soldier)

-Corporal Franklin Carr (1844 to October 16, 1904) was an American soldier who fought in the American Civil War.
+Corporal Franklin Carr (c.
+1844 to October 16, 1904) was an American soldier who fought in the American Civil War.
 Carr received the country's highest award for bravery during combat, the Medal of Honor, for his action during the Battle of Nashville in Tennessee on 16 December 1864.
 He was honored with the award on 24 February 1865.

 Biography

-Carr was born in Stark County, Ohio in 1844, the son of Elijah Carr and Ann Shull.
+Carr was born in Stark County, Ohio in about 1844, the son of Elijah Carr and Ann Shull.
 He married Catherine "Kate" Trubey and had the following children Charles H Carr, William A Carr, Nettie E Carr and Eugene E Carr.
 He was enlisted in the 124th Ohio Infantry during the American Civil War.
 He died on 16 October 1904.